PDC Darts: Opportunity knocks at World Darts Championships as semi-finals loom

 Watch all four quarter-finals across two huge sessions on Sky Sports Darts from 12.30pm and 7pm on Sunday

-While some familiar faces have battled their way through to the last eight, seven of the world's top 10 players have fallen by the wayside - and it's opened the door for the next generation to stake a claim.
+While some familiar faces have battled their way through to the last eight, seven of the world's top 10 players have fallen by the wayside - and it has opened the door for the next generation to stake a claim.

 World No 7 Peter Wright is the exception in an afternoon session that features the 2014 runner-up going up against reigning world youth champion Luke Humphries, who has reached the quarter-final for the second year in succession.

-While in the other quarter-final, Dimitri Van den Bergh, Humphries' predecessor as a two-time world champion, takes on Nathan Aspinall, the 29-year-old UK Open champion and semi-finalist last year.
+Meanwhile, in the other quarter-final, Dimitri Van den Bergh, Humphries' predecessor as a two-time world youth champion, takes on Nathan Aspinall, the 29-year-old UK Open champion and semi-finalist last year.

 We get the lowdown from the players and Sky Sports experts, and track how they've made their way through as the tournament reaches the business end...